pgailinas/videoqa-representation-comparison/docs/02_Prepare_Autoencoder_Segment_Metadata.md

 * Motion and scene analysis disabled in the baseline configuration
 * Original dataset split (`train`, `val`, or `test`) retained for every segment

-The total number of generated segment metadata records depends on the configured segmentation strategy and the durations of the source videos.
-By retaining the original dataset split for each segment, the metadata can be reused throughout the project for autoencoder training, development evaluation, and future benchmark testing without regenerating the segmentation metadata.
+The total number of generated metadata records depends on the configured segmentation strategy and the durations of the source videos.